 Apps 15 Subs 1 Goals 0

 A defender, (b 19/08/92) he signed for the reserves in October 2013, his previous clubs included, Leyton Orient, Bury Town, Team Bury, FC Clacton, Stanway Rovers, Hadleigh United, Leiston and Wivenhoe Town.
 He made his first team debut in a Suffolk Premier Cup tie on 8th October 2013 and played until the end of the 2013/14 season.
 On 25th July 2014 he was playing for Brantham Athletic, however late in January 2015 he was back with Stanway Rovers.
 He was still with them in April 2016 and he won the Supporters Player Of the Year Award at the end of the season.
 On 27th May the club announced that he had agreed to stay for another year.
 He played again for the on 25th October 2016.
 On 31st December he had left and made his debut for Heybridge Swifts where he remained until the end of the season.
+He continued with the Scraley Road club in the 2017/18 season and played for them at the beginning of January 2018.

 Apps 33 Subs 12 Goals 4